jpswade/jpswade.github.io/_posts/2007-01-25-safely-remove-hardware-icon.md

 permalink: /safely-remove-hardware-icon/
 ---
 <p class="lead">
-  Here&#8217;s a quick guide on what to do if your &#8220;Safely remove hardware&#8221; icon has disappeared from your system tray.
+  Here's a quick guide on what to do if your &#8220;Safely remove hardware&#8221; icon has disappeared from your system tray.
 </p>

 This is a troublesome issue as it means that you cannot stop your USB devices therefore meaning you could cause corruption on your USB device.